Skip to content

 In the simplest of terms, a transaction flow is the journey a payment takes from start to approval to settlement.
+An electronic transaction flow is the journey an electronic purchase follows from a customer to a merchant’s bank account.
 Any time a person buys something using a credit card, it follows a stream or transaction flow, passing through many players before the payment is settled.
-Knowing how a transaction electronically passes from a customer to a merchant’s bank account, which is known as a transaction flow, is something every business should understand.
-Knowing this information also helps you get a clearer perspective and the importance of batch deposits, the risks of chargebacks, and the length of time it takes for funds from transactions to become available into your account.
+Understanding this process may help merchants get a clearer perspective and the importance of batch deposits, the risks of chargebacks, and the length of time it takes for funds from transactions to become available into their account.

-Step 1: A customer/cardholder choses an item and then, presents a credit card to the merchant to purchase it.
+Step 1: A customer/cardholder chooses an item and then presents a credit card to the merchant to purchase it.

 Step 2: After the card is swiped, the merchant’s acquiring bank requests an electronic authorization from the cardholder’s bank account, so it can be verified that the funds are available.